 Contractor: Leck and McLeod

 Description: The building faces north and is a three story red colored brick and stone structure.
+The building is located on landscaped grounds in the center of the city.
 Built of Austin red colored brick set with red mortar, and trimmed with Lake Superior brown stone, the 115 foot by 86 foot building rises above a full basement.
 Coupled arches supported by polished granite columns protect the north and south entrances.
 A large sculpture representing Mercy, Law and Justice is set in a niche above the north entrance.
 On the northwest corner, the main tower rises five stories to its pyramidal cap with a clock on each side, as well as minarets and gables.
 A low circular tower is on the northeast corner and on the southwest corner is a minor square tower and roof ridges emphasized with title crowns.
 The interior has an ornate oak staircase, wainscoting and woodwork.
 A two story brick addition was added at the rear in 1975 to 1976.

 Note: The building was damaged by a water leak in January 2017 and is undergoing repair.
 The contractor is Rocon Inc.